A1rPun/castle-crashers-resource/Mechanics/Arena.md

 #### <a name="reset-ms"></a>Splash reset

-Do a MS just before the opponent stands up.
+Do a MH just before the opponent stands up.
 Every character has different timings.
 Most of the time the opponent bounces towards you for an easy juggle setup.
 Can be countered if it's incorrectly timed by holding up or down.

 _TODO: insert Flamming's audio/framelength comparison_